 Review: Cicoria by Angela Hartnett at the Royal Opera House Covent Garden

-Cicoria by Angela Hartnett is located in none other than London’s iconic Royal Opera House.
-Hartnett’s reputation precedes her.
-Hartnett’s reputation precedes her, once a protégé of Gordon Ramsay, she has long since established herself as one of Britain’s most respected chefs.
-Her Michelin-starred Italian British restaurant Murano in Mayfair and her four Café Murano sites across London are testaments to her success.
-With regular television appearances and an OBE awarded in 2022 for services to the hospitality industry, Hartnett feels a natural and dependable choice to take over this prestigious location.
-Unsurprisingly, anticipation for this opening has been high.
+Cicoria by Angela Hartnett has found its home in none other than London’s iconic Royal Opera House.
+Hartnett’s reputation precedes her; once a protégé of Gordon Ramsay, she has long since established herself as one of Britain’s most respected chefs.
+Her Michelin-starred Italian–British restaurant Murano in Mayfair, along with four Café Murano sites across London, are testaments to her success.
+With regular television appearances and an OBE awarded in 2022 for services to the hospitality industry, Hartnett feels like a natural and dependable choice to take over this prestigious location.
+Unsurprisingly, anticipation for the opening has been high.

 Cicoria © 2025 Photographed by Milo Brown